Wounded Warrior Project Community Partner Honors Military Kids for Service to Their Families and Communities

 “We were really just looking for those stories that stood out and made us say, ‘Wow this child really did go above and beyond,’” Michelle said.

-Haley is the daughter of Nick and Briana Hine and lives with her parents and two younger brothers in Temecula, California.
+Haley lives with her parents and younger brothers in Temecula, California.

 When it comes to family members of injured veterans, sometimes the impact on children is overlooked.
 It’s important to recognize the special sacrifices these kids make so their parents can protect all of us.

-The OMK Courageous Kids Contest represent that recognition and honors that sacrifice, which is valuable to the children of service members.
+The OMK Courageous Kids Contest represents that recognition and honors that sacrifice, which is valuable to the children of service members.

 Military kids often see their parents who served as heroes, but it’s significant to acknowledge that these kids are also heroes for what they do for their families and communities.